-In the course of 2019, Hera Spa obtained the ISO 37001 certification for corruption prevention, the validity of which was confirmed by the Certifying Body following the maintenance audit carried out in September 2021.
-The Hera Group has consequently adopted a management system for corruption prevention that is integrated into the organization, management and control model pursuant to Legislative Decree 231/01, the foundations of which are rooted in the principles and values expressed in the code of ethics and in the quality and sustainability policy.
+In the course of 2019, Hera Spa obtained ISO 37001 anti-bribery certification, the validity of which was confirmed by the Certifying Body following the maintenance audit carried out in July 2022.
+The Hera Group has consequently adopted an anti-bribery management system (ABMS) that is integrated into the organisation, management and control model pursuant to Legislative Decree 231/01, the foundations of which are rooted in the principles and values set forth in the Code of Ethics and in the quality and sustainability policy.

-Along these lines, the Group has set up a model for corruption prevention which involves establishing a Compliance Department for the prevention of corruption that coincides with the Supervisory Body, to oversee the management system for preventing corruption.
+Along these lines, the Group has set up an anti-corruption model which involves establishing a Compliance Department for the reduction of bribery that coincides with the Supervisory Body, to oversee the anti-bribery management system.

-The main responsibilities/functions of the Corruption Prevention Compliance Department are:
+The main responsibilities/functions of the Anti-Corruption Compliance Department are:

-- a) overseeing the design and implementation of the management system for the prevention of corruption; - b) providing advice and guidance to staff (defined as employees at all levels and subjects entrusted with positions of collaboration, including internships and traineeships) about the management system for preventing corruption and corruption issues; - c) ensuring that the management system for corruption prevention complies with the requirements of UNI ISO 37001; - d) duly reporting on the functioning of the management system for corruption prevention to the Board of Directors and top management.
+- a) overseeing the design and implementation of the Anti-Bribery Management System; - b) providing advice and guidance to staff (defined as employees at all levels and persons assigned positions of collaboration, including internships and traineeships) about the Anti-Bribery Management System and corruption issues; - c) ensuring that the Anti-Bribery Management System complies with the requirements of UNI ISO 37001; - reporting on the functioning of the Anti-Bribery Management System to the Board of Directors and top management.

-Hera Group top management and management staff are personally committed to respecting the model for corruption prevention, including by carrying out awareness-raising and dissemination activities for the principles of the rules aimed at preventing corrupt acts in their own departments.
+Hera Group top management and management staff are personally committed to respecting the anticorruption model, including by carrying out awareness-raising and dissemination activities for the principles of the rules aimed at preventing instances of bribery in their own departments.

-The corruption prevention model concerns everyone who works for the Hera Group.
+The anti-corruption model concerns everyone who works for the Hera Group.
+In 2023, the Model was also integrated with topics relating the prevention of corruption.

-With the December 2021 approval of the revision of the Organizational, Management and Control Model in accordance with Legislative Decree 231/2001, the Hera Group renewed its commitment to combating corruption and all offences relating to 231 and to preventing situations where there is a risk of such offences being committed.
+With the December 2021 approval of the revision of the Organisational, Management and Control Model in accordance with Legislative Decree 231/2001, the Hera Group renewed its commitment to combatting bribery, corruption and all offences relating to Model 231 and to preventing situations where there is a risk of such offences being committed.